weaviate-tutorials/quickstart-typescript/README.md

-# Weaviate quickstart code - TypeScript
+# Weaviate Quickstart code - TypeScript

 This repo contains TypeScript code to follow along with the Weaviate [Quickstart](https://weaviate.io/developers/weaviate/quickstart).
 The code